Aberdeen Harbour: John Lewis & Sons

-Hall Russell
+Hall, Russell & Company

-Hall Russell & Company was established in 1864.
+Hall, Russell & Company was established in 1864.
 It built a wide range of fishing boats, cargo steamers and trawlers.
 During the First World War, the yard constructed minesweeper trawlers and during the Second World War contributed to the war effort by producing Flower-class corvettes, frigates and other naval vessels.
 Post-war, Hall Russell constructed trawlers and cargo ships, including the freighter Thameshaven in 1971, which was Aberdeen's largest ever vessel with a deadweight of 10,500 tonnes.

 In 1977, the yard was nationalised and became part of the state-owned British Shipbuilders.
 It built several offshore patrol vessels and torpedo recovery vessels for the British Ministry of Defence.
 It was privatised in 1986 and despite traditionally building fishing and cargo vessels, was classed as a naval shipbuilder.
 This hindered the ability to obtain contracts in the merchant vessel market, resulting in a downturn in work.

 The yard was acquired by A&P Appledore in 1989 but business did not improve.
 The last vessel to be built at the yard and in Aberdeen was cargo-liner RMS St Helena which was completed in 1990, bring over 200 years of shipbuilding in Aberdeen to an end.
 The yard carried out repair work until its closure in 1992.

 The site was redeveloped to create the Telford Dock, which provided five new deep-water berths, a jetty, two transit sheds and 26,000sqm of heavy-duty paved open storage.
-The dock's quays were each named after Aberdeen's shipbuilders, except from the Clipper Quay which relates to the bow design invented in the city.
+The dock's quays were each named after Aberdeen's shipbuilders, except for the Clipper Quay which relates to the bow design invented in the city.